DallasMorningNews/generator-dmndjango/README.md

 $ gulp img
 ```

-## ES6
+## ES6 for React/Redux apps

-The ES6 subgenerator includes browserify JSX and ES6 babel transforms for use with React/Redux.
-It also includes airbnb's eslint config.
+The ES6 subgenerator includes browserify [JSX](http://buildwithreact.com/tutorial/jsx) and [ES6 babel](https://babeljs.io/docs/learn-es2015/) transforms for use with React/Redux.
+It also includes starter files for redux and airbnb's eslint configuration to keep your code squeeky clean.

-#### Atom linter known issue:
+#### Known issue -- Atom eslint:

-If you're using Atom's `linter-eslint`, you will experience errors if Atom is not opened at the staticapp root directory.
+If you're using Atom's `linter-eslint`, you will experience errors if the editor is not opened at the staticapp root directory.
 See this [open issue](https://github.com/AtomLinter/linter-eslint/issues/422).
-We generally open a second project folder at the staticapp root to get around the issue.
+Open a second project folder at the staticapp root while developing to get around the issue.

 ## License